20 Best Highlights to see on Lanyu (Orchid Island)

 What better way to learn more about the Tao people than to visit a local museum?
 Inside are a few relics and displays on the local tribes.
 Inside the exhibits will walk you some through the different elements of their culture and local traditions.

-The highlight has to be the beautiful replica of an underground house that you can actually enter, as you can’t just walk into a locals’ home!
+The highlight has to be the beautiful example of an underground house used by the locals.
+What makes it even more special is that you can actually enter, as you can’t just walk into a locals’ home!

 A Thread of Sky